NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 Provides a thorough grounding in computer hardware, system software, and contemporary information system architecture.
 Examines hardware structure, operating systems theory, and systems software as part of a technical foundation for enterprise systems development and IT infrastructure procurement and management.
-Lab access fee of $35 for computers applies.
+Lab access fee of $45 for computers applies.
+Canvas Course Mats $153/TstOut applies.

 For students interested in the physical aspects of voice and data network cabling and installation.
 Focuses on cabling issues related to data and voice connections and provides an understanding of the industry and its worldwide standards.
 Covers types of media and cabling, physical and logical networks, as well as signal transmission.
 Focuses on best practices and safety using copper and fiber-optic cabling.
 Requires students to install a complete cable infrastructure for a simulated telecommunications room.
 Enforces industry and worldwide standards.
 Requires a community project and portfolio based on voice/data cabling skills.
-Lab access fee of $35 for computers applies.
+Lab access fee of $45 for computers applies.
+Course lab fee of $24 for equipment applies.

-Explores current standards of due care and best business practices in Information Security through an examination of security technologies, methodologies and practices.
-Emphasizes evaluation and selection of an optimal security posture.
-Topics include evaluation of security models, risk assessment, threat analysis, attack types, encryption technologies, organizational technology evaluation, security implementation, disaster recovery planning, and security policy formulation and implementation.
+Explores introductory information and cybersecurity concepts: security technologies, methodologies, and tools.
+Topics include security models, risk assessment, threat analysis, attack types, encryption technologies, security implementation, access controls, business continuity, and security policies.
+Discusses current topics, trends, and career opportunities in information security.
 Includes lab assignments covering information security principles.
-Software fee of $8 applies.
-Lab access fee of $35 for computers applies.
+Software fee of $24 applies.
+Lab access fee of $45 for computers applies.
+Canvas Course Mats $35/Cengage applies.

 Explores procedures for identification, preservation, and extraction of electronic evidence.
 Emphasizes auditing and investigation of network and host system intrusions, analysis and documentation of information gathered, and preparation of expert testimonial evidence.
 Examines forensic tools and resources for system administrators and information system security officers.
 Includes ethics, law, policy, and standards concerning digital evidence.
 Requires lab experience and a research paper or project.
-Lab access fee of $35 for computers applies.
-Software fee of $50 applies.
+Lab access fee of $45 for computers applies.
+Canvas Course Mats $35/Cengage applies.

 Provides opportunities to apply classroom theory on the job.
 Requires work as paid employees in a job that relates to their careers while enrolled at the university.
 Requires students to meet at least monthly with the Departmental Internship Coordinator.
 Requires completers to meet individually set goals.
 May be repeated for a maximum of three credits toward graduation.
 May be graded credit/no credit.